Explanation of the Groundwater Database (GWDB)

 nitrate (N) x 4.427 = nitrate (NO3).

 Dissolved Solids: (sum of constituents) This is calculated based on the values, in mg/L, of the major anions and cations, silica, and 0.4917 of the bicarbonate.
-Nothing is added into the "TDS" from the infrequent table.
-However, some high values that might be considered as contributing to the TDS, while not included in the TWDB's formula, are Fe, Br, B, Ba, and Zn.
+Some high values that might be considered as contributing to the TDS, while not included in the TWDB's formula, are Fe, Br, B, Ba, and Zn.
 If a sample is missing one or more major anions or cations so that the analysis is unbalanced, a TDS determined by residue can be entered into the dissolved solids field.
 However, if all constituents are present, the TDS is calculated and replaces anything else in the field.

-Alkalinity: Carbonate and bicarbonate are determined from this measurement.
+Alkalinity, Total: Carbonate and bicarbonate are determined from this measurement.
 In most cases, this value is determined by the lab.
-Field alkalinity, found in the infrequent table, has been determined in the field.
+Field alkalinity, entered in the database as Alkalinity Field Dissolved as CACO3, has been determined in the field.